Skip to main content

 Biography

 I currently work as Associate Professor in the Department of Sociology at Durham University.
-With a background in social and political theory, my interdisciplinary research approach is informed by the sociology and anthropology of health and mental health, science & technology studies (STS), global history of ideas, and multimodal methods.
+With a background in social and political theory, my interdisciplinary research approach is informed by the sociology and anthropology of health and mental health, science & technology studies (STS), history of ideas, and creative methods.
+Between 2023 and 2025, I was Co-Director of the Institute for Medical Humanities (IMH), supporting its major transition into new membership, funding, and governance structures, and pivoting towards its current research foci.

 Prior to that, I held advanced fellowships at McGill University and LSHTM, and a pre-doctoral fellowship at CES-UC in collaboration with Centre de sociologie de l’innovation, Mines Paris-Tech.
 I studied for my PhD at LSE Sociology (BIOS) and King’s College London.

-I welcome enquiries from pre- and post-doctoral candidates who share research interests, especially those applying to ESRC NINE DTP (1+3/PhD/Postdoc), Transformative Humanities PhD and Wellcome ECA.
-By virtue of my research foci and trajectory, I am committed to mentoring migrant, disabled, and first-generation, working-class students and staff.
+I welcome expressions of collaborative and supervisory interest from pre- and post-doctoral candidates, who share my research interests, especially those applying to ESRC, MCSA, BA/Leverhulme and Wellcome (ECA).
+Given my research foci and personal trajectory, I am committed to mentoring migrant, disabled, LGBTQ+, and working-class students and staff.

 My projects and publications reflect three key areas of research interest:

-1. The coproduction of knowledge in science/society and translational models of care, wellbeing, and vulnerability, featuring work on health activismco-production and engagement; on environmental adversity and exposure in epigenetics and interdisciplinary biosocial research; and on ecosocial models of neurodisability, vulnerability, and immunity.
+1. The coproduction of knowledge in science/society and translational models of care and vulnerability, featuring work on health activismco-production and engagement; on environmental adversity and exposure in epigenetics and interdisciplinary biosocial research; and on ecosocial models of neurodisability, vulnerability, and immunity.

 • This work was supported by the European Commission, Canadian Institutes for Health Research, and Wellcome Trust.
 It was featured in the 2021 honours list and photo-exhibition Women in Science by Ciência Viva.

 2. The global landscapes of ADHD and youth mental health through a long-term project on the ADHD diagnosis, treatment, and social history in Portugal, and in the global context, charting wider social, ethical and digital trends.
-You can read some of my work in Portuguese and French, and explore Global Perspectives on ADHD (JHUP).
+You can read some of my work in Portuguese and French, and explore the book Global Perspectives on ADHD (Johns Hopkins UP).

 • This project received funding from the Wenner-Gren Foundation and the Portuguese Science & Technology Agency, the Rising Star Prize from FRQSC Canada, and the Elsevier Prize for Outstanding PhD Thesis.

-3. The nexus of climate mental health and eco-anxiety in an age of planetary exhaustion, through a project that charts the social, ethical, and cultural political dimensions of eco-anxiety and exhaustion, shifting our understanding of agency, knowledge, emotion, and moral distress on the climate change frontlines (including scientific, therapeutic, and activist communities).
+3. The nexus of climate mental health and eco-anxiety, through a project that charts the social, ethical, and cultural political dimensions of eco-anxiety in times of planetary exhaustion.
+This research seeks to improve and shift our understanding of agency, knowledge, power, affective experience, and moral distress on the climate change frontlines (including scientific, therapeutic, and activist communities).

-• This research is supported by the Leverhulme Trust.
+• This research has been supported by the Leverhulme Trust and the British Academy ECRN.

 Publications